arhimed2t/ardoman/README.md

         --check_url http://127.0.0.1:8080/ \
         --action deploy

-and then use for futher operations (like undeploy).
+and then use for further operations (like undeploy).
 Note that 'Id' won't save in Application configuration, just 'name'

     PERL5LIB=lib bin/ardoman.pl \